vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 ### How I changed as a designer, through this project?

-This is a project that I'm very proud of.
 It is exhilarating to envision a major product, facilitate the process of design thinking with cross-functional stakeholders and, attempt to create a new brand language.
 Even more enriching is taking ownership and steering the design ship to execute the vision at a rapid pace.

 Design thinking is a powerful tool to come up with innovative solutions to the problem at hand.
 Even though I was exhausted in the process of planning & facilitating the sprint – my adrenaline pumped when I saw amazing creative ideas from the participants.

 I have to thank the product team for being so open and placing trust in me to try a new way of working and to take charge.
 Without their trust in me – this wouldn’t have come to fruition.
 It gave me confidence as a person, a designer and a leader.

-Reflecting back, working on this project felt close to something that I always wanted to do - direct a movie with an awesome crew & cast.
+This is a project that I'm proud of.